 The Rural Water Supply and Sanitation sub-sector is defined to include all those areas under the jurisdiction of District Local Councils and Rural Growth Centers (RGCs), but excluding those urban areas governed by Town Boards, Town Councils, Municipalities, Cities and Kampala Capital City Authority.
 Therefore, the IWMDP will support the construction of water supply and sanitation infrastructure in selected rural communities, selected Rural Growth Centers and in refugees and host communities.
-Some of the piped Water Supply Systems will have solar pumping, while others will have both solar and hydro power for pumping.
+Some of the piped Water Supply Systems will have solar pumping, while others will have both solar and hydropower for pumping.
+Under the Rural Water Supply Component, the project intends to construct Ora-Ala (Nyagak- and Enyau) Water Supply and Sanitation Systems for selected sub counties in the districts of Arua, Yumbe, and Madi Okollo.